SimulPiscator/GimpScan/README.md

 # GimpScan
 A GIMP plugin to import images from scanners on macOS.

+## Installation
+Download the binary from https://github.com/SimulPiscator/GimpScan/releases/download/0.1/GimpScan.zip, unpack it, and run it by cmd-clicking and choosing "Open..." from the context menu.
+If you have the GIMP installed in your /Applications folder, it will prompt you whether to install or to abort the operation.
+After confirmation, it will install itself into the GIMP's plugin directory, which is located inside the GIMP application.
+If the GIMP is running, restart it to use the new plugin.

 ## Usage
 Choose File->Create->Scanner... from the GIMP's menu.
 This will run the plugin.
 It displays a view of the scanner that is provided by the OS, and known from Apple Image Capture.
 ![grafik](https://user-images.githubusercontent.com/28909687/82439507-15870500-9a9b-11ea-84bc-753f9883e3be.png)